sm00thix/PorkBellyHSI/README.md

 # PorkBellyHSI
 ![](graphical_abstract.png)

 This repository contains source code showing the model architecture, loss function, and training pipeline used by Engstrøm et al. [[1]](#references) to generate chemical maps of pork bellies with a modified U-Net [[2]](#references).
+Executing [train_unet_chemmap.py](train_unet_chemmap.py) will train, validate, and evaluate the modified U-Net under the five fold cross-validation scheme explained by Engstrøm et al. [[1]](#references).
+Note, that this script is only for documentation purposes as actual training requires access to the dataset by Albano-Gaglio et al. [[3]](#references).

 If you are interested in a U-Net implementation, [this repository](https://github.com/sm00thix/unet) releases a U-Net implementation under the permissive Apache 2.0 License.

 The weights for the ensemble of five modified U-Nets used by CITE is available on HuggingFace (LINK).